Two-gluon one-photon vertex in a magnetic field and its explicit one-loop approximation in the intermediate field strength regime: Introduction

 Measurements of the low $p_T$ excess of photons in Au+Au~\cite{PHENIX:2014nkk,STAR:2016use} and Pb+Pb~\cite{ALICE:2015xmh} over scaled p+p collisions at the same energy, have been complemented by recent PHENIX measurements in the smaller Cu+Cu system~\cite{PHENIX:2018che}, showing that the yield of these photons scales with the number of binary collisions in Au+Au and Cu+Cu, which suggests that the source of these photons is similar for different colliding species and beam energies.
 The tension between the overall yields measured by STAR and PHENIX still remains.
 However, state of the art calculations for direct photon emission~\cite{Gale:2021emg} provide a good description of STAR and ALICE yields.
 Nevertheless, it should be pointed out that currently there is no approach that incorporates realistic dynamics obeyed by known sources of photons that can simultaneously reproduce the photon spectrum and elliptic flow.
 Future photon measurements in the lower NICA~\cite{MPD:2022qhn} energy domain promise to help clarify the picture.

 Magnetic fields provide a source of electromagnetic radiation that at the same time induces a natural anisotropic emission and thus contributes to $\nu_2$ without the need to link its strength to the flow properties of the system.
 Some possible channels allowed by the presence of magnetic fields have been recently explored using a wide range of approaches.
 The emission of photons by magnetic field induced bremsstrahlung and pair annihilation in a quark-gluon plasma has been studied in Refs.~\cite{Tuchin:2014pka,Zakharov:2016mmc,Wang:2022jxx,Wang:2020dsr} and, accounting also for the effects of a slow rotation, in Ref.~\cite{Buzzegoli:2023vne}.
 Dilepton production in a magnetized QGP and a magnetized hadronic medium has been studied in Refs.~\cite{Wang:2021eud,Sadooghi:2016jyf} and~\cite{Mondal:2023vzx,Mondal:2023ypq}, respectively.
 Production of electromagnetic radiation from the QED$\times$QCD conformal anomaly has been studied in Ref.~\cite{Basar:2012bp}, from fluctuations of the gluon field coupled to the photon stress tensor in Ref.~\cite{Basar:2014swa}, from Cherenkov emission in a strong magnetic field in Ref.~\cite{Lee:2020tay} and from a quark-gluon plasma in a weak magnetic field coupled to the longitudinal dynamics in the background medium in Ref.~\cite{Sun:2023pil}.
 Holographic methods have also been used to describe photon production from a strongly coupled plasma in the presence of intense magnetic fields~\cite{Avila:2022cpa,Arciniega:2013dqa,Mamo:2012kqw,Wu:2013qja}.
-Signals of deconfinement associated to photon production in an electromagnetic background have been studied in Ref.~\cite{Nedelko:2022kjy}.
+Signals of deconfinement associated to photon production in a long-lived chromomagnetic background, triggered in turn by a flash of a strong electromagnetic field, have been studied in Ref.~\cite{Nedelko:2022kjy}.